jarvisified/Reserver-A-Zero-Race-Reservation-System/README.md

 ## 🚀 Overview

-A high-concurrency, FAANG-grade distributed system designed to handle massive traffic spikes during limited-inventory booking events (e.g., campus placements, flash sales).
+A high-concurrency distributed system designed to handle massive traffic spikes during limited-inventory booking events (e.g., campus placements, flash sales).
 This engine eliminates database race conditions and double-booking using a distributed Redis Mutex, while ensuring a seamless user experience by routing overflow traffic into an asynchronous message queue for automated waitlist resolution.

 ## 🏗️ System Architecture